 Heather Smith, PhD, ABPP is the Lead Psychologist at the Milwaukee VA Medical Center and Associate Professor of Psychiatry and Behavioral Medicine at the Medical College of Wisconsin.
-Her interests include psychology training and supervision, neurocognitive disorders, decision-making capacity assessment, organizational development, and palliative care.
+Her interests include psychology training and supervision, neurocognitive disorders, decision-making capacity assessments, organizational development, and palliative care.
 In her spare time, Heather enjoys watching her 4 children’s sporting events, running, practicing yoga, and traveling.

 Rachael Spalding, BA is a second-year graduate student in the clinical psychology doctoral program at West Virginia University.
 Her research interests include end-of-life decision-making, consent capacity issues, and late-life sexuality.
 She aspires to practice as a clinical geropsychologist in the future.
 In her spare time, she enjoys long-distance running, reading fiction and true-crime novels, and cooking.